 A large meta-analysis conducted by Vickers and colleagues (2012) addressed the use of acupuncture for a variety of chronic pain conditions, including headache, shoulder, musculoskeletal pain, and osteoarthritis.
 The analysis included data from 17,922 individuals from 31 RCTs for that the authors could determine sufficient blinding.
 The report describes a large variation across trials with regard to the type of sham acupuncture used, as well as in other treatments subjects were allowed to have.
 Nonetheless, the authors report that acupuncture was significantly better compared to controls for all analyses.
 The authors conclude that acupuncture has a significant benefit, but that aspects of treatment traditionally considered crucial to treatment (such as correct location and depth of insertion) were not vital in outcomes.
-In 2014, Vickers and Linde updated the evidence search and concluded that the additional 7 published studies are very small or results are similar to the meta-analysis to include 10 recently published studies.
+In 2014, Vickers and Linde updated the evidence search and concluded that the additional 7 published studies are very small or results are similar to the meta-analytic estimates and would not change the previously reported findings.
+In 2018, Vickers and associates updated their meta-analysis to include 10 recently published studies.
 A total of 39 trials with 20,827 individuals were included in the review that evaluated four separate areas: chronic headache, nonspecific musculoskeletal pain, osteoarthritis and shoulder pain.
 Outcome measurements varied from one month to 24 months.
 The authors note that acupuncture has an effect on pain which cannot be completely explained by placebo effects and that a trial of acupuncture is a reasonable option.